robin-kkim/kyung-robin-kim.github.io/index.md

 ## Current Interests and Projects:

-- Mapping Permafrost Extent in High Mountain Asia using Remotely Sensing Data Products
+- Mapping Permafrost Extent in High Mountain Asia using Remote Sensing Data Products
 - Modeling Ground Temperature Profiles in the Himalayas/HMA
 - Modeling Discharge in a Himalayan Catchment
 - HiRes Soil Moisture Estimates using L-band Radiometer on board UAV